Kamadhenu

 Kamadhenu (कामधेनु, [kaːmɐˈdʱeːnʊ], Kāmadhenu), also known as Surabhi (सुरभि, Surabhi or सुरभी, Surabhī), is a divine bovine-goddess described in Hinduism as the mother of all cows.
-She is a miraculous cow of plenty who provides her owner whatever he desires and is often portrayed as the mother of other cattle.
+She is a miraculous cow of plenty who provides her owner whatever they desire and is often portrayed as the mother of other cattle.
 In iconography, she is generally depicted as a white cow with a female head and breasts, the wings of a bird, and the tail of a peafowl or as a white cow containing various deities within her body.
 Kamadhenu is not worshipped independently as a goddess.
 Rather, she is honored by the Hindu veneration of cows, who are regarded as her earthly embodiments.

 Hindu scriptures provide diverse accounts of the birth of Kamadhenu.
 While some narrate that she emerged from the churning of the cosmic ocean, others describe her as the daughter of the creator god Daksha, and as the wife of the sage Kashyapa.
 Still other scriptures narrate that Kamadhenu was in the possession of either Jamadagni or Vashista (both ancient sages), and that kings who tried to steal her from the sage ultimately faced dire consequences for their actions.
 Kamadhenu plays the important role of providing milk and milk products to be used in her sage-master's oblations; she is also capable of producing fierce warriors to protect him.
-In addition to dwelling in the sage's hermitage, she is also described as dwelling in Goloka - the realm of the cows - and Patala, the netherworld.
+In addition to dwelling in the sage's hermitage, she is also described as dwelling in Goloka—the realm of the cows—and Patala, the netherworld.

 Etymology

 Kamadhenu is often addressed by the proper name Surabhi or Shurbhi, which is also used as a synonym for an ordinary cow.
-Professor Jacobi considers the name Surabhi—"the fragrant one"—to have originated from the peculiar smell of cows.
+Professor Jacobi considers the name Surabhi ("the fragrant one") to have originated from the peculiar smell of cows.
 According to the Monier Williams Sanskrit–English Dictionary (1899), Surabhi means fragrant, charming, pleasing, as well as cow and earth.
 It can specifically refer to the divine cow Kamadhenu, the mother of cattle who is also sometimes described as a Matrika ("mother") goddess.
 Other proper names attributed to Kamadhenu are Sabala ("the spotted one") and Kapila ("the red one").

-The epithets "Kamadhenu" (कामधेनु), "Kamaduh" (कामदुह्) and "Kamaduha" (कामदुहा) literally mean the cow "from whom all that is desired is drawn"—"the cow of plenty".
+The epithets Kamadhenu (कामधेनु), Kamaduh (कामदुह्) and Kamaduha (कामदुहा) literally mean the cow "from whom all that is desired is drawn"—"the cow of plenty".
 In the Mahabharata and Devi Bhagavata Purana, in the context of the birth of Bhishma, the cow Nandini is given the epithet Kamadhenu.
 In other instances, Nandini is described as the cow-daughter of Surabhi-Kamadhenu.
 The scholar Vettam Mani considers Nandini and Surabhi to be synonyms of Kamadhenu.